-A simple, cheap yet highly effective infrared remote control security lock circuit can be studied in the following post.
+A simple, cheap yet highly effective infrared remote control safe lock circuit can be studied in the following post.

 Using IC LM567